DadCooksDinner

 Instructions

 1. Shape the meatballs: Put the stuffing mix in a large bowl and stir in the milk.
 Let the stuffing sit for 5 minutes to absorb the milk.
-Add the ground turkey, sprinkle the onion, cranberries, and fine sea salt over the meat, and add the egg.
+Add the ground turkey, sprinkle the onion, cranberries, (optional) gelatin, and fine sea salt over the meat, and add the egg.
 Mix until everything is combined, then keep mixing for a couple of minutes, really working the meatballs - this will help them hold their shape.
 Form the turkey mix into 12 golf-ball-sized meatballs, each about 2 inches in diameter.

 2. Meatballs in the pot: Put the meatballs into an Instant Pot or other pressure cooker, trying for a single layer of meatballs.
 (I usually end up with one that has to sit on top of the others in a 6 quart pot).
 Pour the broth (or water) over the meatballs.